eclipse-sumo/sumo/docs/web/docs/netconvert.md

 used to build right-hand as well as left-hand networks.
-However, if the edge geometries are defined using the center-line of the directional edge (attribute \{\{XML|1=spreadType="center"/\>) then the geometries are only useable for a specific type of jurisdiction (networks with the wrong setting for **--lefthand** will look strange).
+However, if the edge geometries are defined using the center-line of the directional edge (attribute \{\{XML|1=spreadType="center"/\>) then the geometries are only usable for a specific type of jurisdiction (networks with the wrong setting for **--lefthand** will look strange).

 # Warnings during Import